Introduction to pandas

 • Store the cleaned, transformed data back into virtually any format or database

-• Data visualization (when combined matplotlib or seaborn or others)
+• Data visualization (when combined matplotlib, seaborn, plotly or others)

 Where ?